Plurk: History

 While it is difficult to track down the names of the creators of Plurk, and the "A-Team" link listed under "creator" leads to a page that lacks any real information, it is known that the current CEO is Alvin Woon.
-In January 2013, it was announced that the company has been headquartered in Taipei, Taiwan, while it has landed [an] undisclosed amount of funding."
+In January 2013, it was announced that the company has been headquartered in Taipei, Taiwan, while it has "landed [an] undisclosed amount of funding."

 Features and technology

 Plurk's interface shows updates in horizontal form through a scrollable timeline written in JavaScript and updated through AJAX.
 Users can modify the interface using CSS and HTML scripts as well.
 Users can post new messages with optional 'qualifiers', which are one-word verbs used to represent a thought (e.g., 'feels', 'thinks', 'loves', etc.).
 There are also advanced features such as sending updates only to a subset of your friends, posting updates on events earlier in the day, and sharing images, videos, and other media.
 Followers are allowed, but only limited to accounts that are not set as private.
 Users can upload media files through YouTube, links and webcam or from their computer.
 Plurks can also be 'liked', as in other social sites.
 In addition, it has a birthday reminder feature that places a birthday cake sign on all the user's messages on his/her birthday.
 Every plurker has his/her own Karma value.
 It is recalculated based on your activities.
-Higher Karma can access to more emoticons.
+Higher Karma gives access to more emoticons and features.

 Plurk also supports group conversations between friends and allows usage of emoticons together with the usual text micro-blogging.
 Plurk also supports the upload of users' own pictures as emoticons.

 The Plurk.com developers allowed public access to the API on December 4, 2009.

 Due to messages being sent between users in near-realtime, many users use Plurk as an alternative to chat and interact with each other.